Police: Parade-crash suspect was in a domestic disturbance - NewsBreak

 The SUV continued down the parade route.
 Behind it, people were screaming, running, searching for family and friends and unsure whether they were still in danger, he recalled.

+“It was like everything went into slow motion, and I couldn’t hear anything,” Walter said.

-Schneiter said that after sheltering in a store, she emerged to see bodies in the street, along with strollers, chairs, candy and shoes.
+Schneiter said after sheltering in a store, she emerged to see bodies in the street, along with strollers, chairs, candy, random shoes.
+“Just stuff everywhere,” she said.
+“You can’t believe that really happened.
+It felt like we were in a movie or something.
+It just felt crazy.”

 The Waukesha school district canceled classes Monday and Tuesday and said extra counselors would be on hand for students and staff.
 The parade’s lineup included cheer, dance and band entries associated with district schools.

-The parade, held each year on the Sunday before Thanksgiving, is sponsored by the Chamber of Commerce.
-This year’s parade was the 59th one.
+The parade, held each year on the Sunday before Thanksgiving, is sponsored by the city’s Chamber of Commerce.
+This year’s event, the 59th, had the theme of “comfort and joy.”

-Waukesha is about 55 miles (90 kilometers) from Kenosha, where Kyle Rittenhouse was acquitted Friday of all charges in the shooting deaths of two men and the wounding of a third during unrest there in 2020.
+Waukesha is a western suburb of Milwaukee, and about 55 miles (90 kilometers) north of Kenosha, where Kyle Rittenhouse was acquitted Friday of charges stemming from the fatal shooting of two men and the wounding of a third during unrest in that city in August 2020.

 Bauer reported from Madison, Wis., and Balsamo reported from Washington.
-Associated Press writers Doug Glass in Minneapolis, Kathleen Foody in Chicago, Tammy Webber in Fenton, Michigan, Bernard Condon in New York and Michael Biesecker in Washington contributed.
+Associated Press writers Doug Glass in Minneapolis, Kathleen Foody in Chicago and Tammy Webber in Fenton, Michigan, contributed.

 Comments / 0